dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

 the marketplace.
 To increase the marketability of products in a UBI system, then lobbying to have it approved can make or break your business model.
 This inserts bureaucracy into every facet of life.
-In a very simple way, gives the government an unimaginable amount of power and sets up the government to be used as a tool to achieve economic ends.
+In a very simple way, it gives the government an unimaginable amount of power and sets up the government to be used as a tool to achieve economic ends.
 So, what happens?